jimmielin/cs205-spring-20-final/docs/index.md

 </p>

-After that, we expanded our benchmark of the same task to AWS-HPC and AWS-Batch performances of completing the exact task.
+After the initial investigations, we expanded our benchmark of the same task to AWS-HPC and AWS-Batch using the architecture that has already been mentioned in the previous section.

 <p align="center">